adonisjs/limiter/README.md

 1. Open `data.json` file and define the value for all the pre-defined keys.
 2. Run `sh ./customize.sh`.
+3. Uninstall `ejs` by running `npm uninstall ejs`.
+Ejs is used for interpolating placeholders.
 3. Sit back and relax.